 CE 452 Introduction to Air Pollution Control 3 Cr.

 A course presenting sources of air pollution and the effect on the environment, the measurement of air pollutants, modeling of air pollutant dispersion, and design of control measures.
-Classroom 3 hours, laboratory 3 hours.
+3 Lecture hours and 3 Lab hours.
 Prerequisite: EG 206.

 CE 457 Wood, Steel, and Concrete Structures 4 Cr.